tommcfarlin/phpcs-wpcs-vscode/README.md

 And you should see something like this:

 ```
-PHP 5.6.25 (cli) (built: Sep  6 2016 16:37:16)
+PHP 7.4.7 (cli) (built: Jun 12 2020 00:04:10) ( NTS )
-Copyright (c) 1997-2016 The PHP Group
+Copyright (c) The PHP Group
-Zend Engine v2.6.0, Copyright (c) 1998-2016 Zend Technologies
+Zend Engine v3.4.0, Copyright (c) Zend Technologies
+    with Xdebug v2.9.6, Copyright (c) 2002-2020, by Derick Rethans
+    with Zend OPcache v7.4.7, Copyright (c), by Zend Technologies
 ```

 If you're looking for how to use a different version of PHP installed elsewhere on your system, this is not the guide for that.
 If, however, you're curious as to _where_ the version of PHP you're using is stored, you can enter:

 ```
 $ which php